dllllb/rllr/README.md

 # Imaginary world planning

 - use Monte-Carlo Tree Search to find effective trajectory in imaginary world based on world model
+  - i. e. mark trajectory elements according to the sum of imaginary rewards from the word model
+    - use sum of node rewards in bandits algorithm to select the next action for the explored trajectory